ENCODE-DCC/dna-me-pipeline/dnanexus/dme-cx-to-bed/Readme.md

 <!-- dx-header -->
 # Whole Genome Bisulphite Analysis (DNAnexus Platform App)

-WGBS ENCODE Pipeline step: Merge techrep bams, extract single-end methylation and report WGBS Analysis.
+WGBS ENCODE Pipeline step: Convert methylation context report to bed and bigBed files.

 This is the source code for an app that runs on the DNAnexus Platform.
 For more information about how to run or modify it, see